GMRS Information

 • FRS and GMRS use the exact same channels/frequencies but at different power levels.

-• FRS is “Family Radio Service” which runs at a lower power.
+• FRS is “Family Radio Service” and runs at a lower power level.

 • GMRS is “General Mobile Radio Service” and runs at higher power.

-• Both FRS and GMRS are only supposed to transmit at .5 watts on Channels 8-14.
+• Both FRS and GMRS may only transmit at .5 watts on Channels 8-14.

 Licensing

 • The FCC requires a GMRS license as a way to regulate frequencies that are used by two-way radio devices.
 Before operating a GMRS radio, you must have a valid license.
-Any radio using the shared FRS/GMRS frequencies that is able to transmit above 2 Watts of power was reclassified as GMRS only after the recent FCC Changes in September 2017.
-GMRS radios can be handhelds or in-unit mobile radios.
+Any radio using the shared FRS/GMRS frequencies that can transmit above 2 Watts of power was reclassified as GMRS only after the recent FCC Changes in September 2017.
+GMRS radios can be handheld or in-unit mobile radios.

 • Licensees must be 18+ and be an individual (not a business).